-As the year 2015 witnessed scores of politically-motivated attacks against public institutions (including the hacking of social network accounts to spread propaganda), as well as spying on politicians and high-ranking officials.
+The year 2015 witnessed scores of politicallymotivated attacks against public institutions (including the hacking of social network accounts to spread propaganda), as well as spying on politicians and high-ranking officials.

 Cyber-terrorism and cyber-espionage

 Organized criminal networks (cyber-gangs) have begun to shift the focus of their activities towards cyber-space, taking advantage of the anonymity of the Internet in order to obtain sensitive information which can then be used fraudulently for financial gain.